griffithlab/pVACtools/docs/install.rst

 container includes installations of the IEDB class I and class II tools at ``/opt/iedb`` (``--iedb-install-directory /opt/iedb``).

+An example on how to run pVACseq using Docker can be found on the :ref:`Getting Started <pvacseq_docker>` page.

 Common Workflow Language (CWL) tool wrappers for pVACseq, pVACfuse, and pVACvector can be downloaded using the ``pvactools download_cwls`` command.